Who we are

 Who you might see / our staff

-The ward team is made up of a number of professionals including, Consultants Psychiatrist, Ward Manager, Occupational Therapists, Activity Coordinator, Health Care Support Workers, Nurses, Junior doctors, Physiotherapists, Dieticians, Exercise Therapists, Ward domestic and Ward clerk.
-We also have access to podiatry services
+The ward team is made up of a number of professionals including, a Consultants Psychiatrist, a Ward Manager, Occupational Therapists, an Activity Coordinator, Health Care Support Workers, Nurses, Junior doctors, Physiotherapists, Dieticians, Exercise Therapists, a Ward domestic and a Ward clerk.
+We also have access to podiatry services.

 What you can expect

 When you come to hospital we will make sure you are given information about your rights and that you are only in hospital for as long as you need.
-When you arrive you will be given a welcome pack which will give you and your family all the information you need to know - like the visiting hours, protected meal times, phone numbers,
+When you arrive you will be given a welcome pack which will give you and your family all the information you need to know - like the visiting hours, protected meal times and phone numbers.

-To refer to this service you will need to contact your GP who will link you up with the appropriate older adult service in the community.
+To refer to this service you will need to contact your GP who will link you to the appropriate older adult service in the community.